vjekoart/retrovizor/Readme.md

 ### Roadmap stuff (not part of the first version)

 * Website functionalities
-    * Add support for linkable headings, like in Confluence
+    * Add support for linkable headings
-    * Add support for _Table of contents_
+    * Add support for "Table of contents" on text pages
 * Environment
     * Migrate to TypeScript
     * Add `lint` action that lints the whole codebase
     * Dockerisation
+    * GitHub PR workflow
+    * Write E2E tests using Gherkin syntax
 * Build system
     * Compare `buildType:native` and `buildType:bundle` performance
     * `buildType`: for now native web module, but later enable bundling